Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 I) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
 Version implements OOP Object oriented programming whilst Version B also implements 'IMPORT' transfering functions/class/lists from USER DEFINED modules (MODULARITY).
 Using CLASS is the best method to interact with global variables.

 J) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
-Using DICTIONARY and RETURN function.
+Using DICTIONARY,NESTED DICTIONARY and RETURN function.

 K) One Click RPG= An Idle RPG.
 Using TUPLES data type, TKINTER GUI library and INHERITANCE CLASS